eye-division/jennyblyth/_gallery/anne-howeson.md

   **CAREY BLYTH GALLERY : 8 Woodstock Road Oxford OX2 6HT**

-  **Hours : Wed-Sat 12-5 pm**
+  **Hours : Wed-Sat 12-5 pm.
+Free.**

-  **Note : There will be two Talks.&nbsp; One with artist in conversation with Sacha Craddock, journalist & art critic, and one in conversation with Erika Lederman, V&A Women in Photography Specialist.
+  **Note : There will be two Talks.&nbsp; One with artist in conversation with Sacha Craddock, journalist & art critic, and one in conversation with Erika Lederman, V&A, Women in Photography Specialist.
 Dates and times to be confirmed.**

-  Drawing is often overlooked, presented as sketches for ‘finished’ work, a journey towards the myriad paintings or sculptures we enjoy.&nbsp; Rarely is it considered in its own right.&nbsp; But artists like William Kentridge have brought a whole new insight and appreciation to the fine art of drawing, and
+  Drawing is often overlooked, presented as sketches for finished work, a journey towards the myriad paintings or sculptures we enjoy.&nbsp; Rarely is it considered in its own right.&nbsp; But artists like William Kentridge have brought a whole new insight and appreciation to the fine art of drawing, and